LACE-Lab/MinAtar/README.md

-# Changes in this fork:
+# Changes in this branch:
-- Removed GUI module to reduce number of dependencies
-- Added save\_state and load\_state methods
-- Added continuous_state methods
-- Fixed a rare bug in seaquest (used to crash when a bullet and at least two subs occupied the same location)
+- Constructed an object-level neural network
+- Made this neural network compatible with DQN and AC Lambda algorithms
+- Working on adapting distributional RL algorithm QR DQN

 # MinAtar
 MinAtar is a testbed for AI agents which implements miniaturized versions of several Atari 2600 games.
 MinAtar is inspired by the Arcade Learning Environment (Bellemare et. al. 2013) but simplifies the games to make experimentation with the environments more accessible and efficient.
 Currently, MinAtar provides analogues to five Atari games which play out on a 10x10 grid.
 The environments provide a 10x10xn state representation, where each of the n channels correspond to a game-specific object, such as ball, paddle and brick in the game Breakout.